woukdo/xui-reverse-proxy/README.md

 5. Optional extras:
    - Installing and configuring Node Exporter for system performance monitoring and integrating with Prometheus and Grafana for real-time metrics visualization.
    - Setting up Shell In A Box for secure, web-based SSH access to the server.
+   - Updated SSH welcome message (motd) with useful system information, service status, and available updates.
+   - VNStat integration for traffic monitoring, with the ability to get statistics by time.

 -----